Halima1872/P2P_VideoChatApp/README.md

 * Server Setup:
    * Install Dependencies : npm init
+   * Create a .env file
    * Create a MongoDB account at (https://www.mongodb.com/), establish a Cluster, and generate the MongoDB URI.
 Paste the generated MongoDB URI into the .env file:
       * MONGO = "YOUR MONGO URI HERE"
+   * Also create a JWT secret and add it in the .env file:
+      * JWT_SECRET = "YOUR JWT SECRET HERE"
    * To Start the Server : nodemon server.js or node server.js

 * Client Setup: